Blog

 Building the knowledge

-We’ll make a contribution to developing this much needed knowledge through our current COVID-19 grant round, which aims to find out the most effective ways of supporting children – right now – in times of social distancing.
+We’ll make a contribution to developing this much needed knowledge through our COVID-19 grant round, which aims to find out the most effective ways of supporting children – right now – in times of social distancing.
 This includes building knowledge about the potential of online methods in tackling youth crime and violence.

 We’ll fund and evaluate the most promising digital and virtual support for vulnerable young people.
 To do this, our criteria for the grant round has been informed by the evidence.
 For example, there’s evidence that a trusted relationship is often an essential ingredient of effective interventions.
 Therefore, when assessing funding applications for digital and virtual approaches, we’ll be looking for activities which involve regular contact with a practitioner.
 Conversely, activities which require participants to engage independently with self-help material may struggle to achieve impact.